RG Flows and Thermofield-Double States in Holography: Construction of flows in Supergravity model

 As before, to construct the full flow solution, we can numerically solve the Einstein-scalar system of equations.
 The procedure is essentially the same as described in the previous section, with one physical distinction.
 For each set of horizon data and a corresponding numerical solution, we will obtain two independent coupling at the boundary, corresponding to two real-valued deformations of the ${\cal N}=4$ SYM.
 This will become pictorially clear momentarily.

 Note that, near each critical point, the full potential in \eqref{pot2} takes a local form: $V(\phi) = \Lambda + m^2 \phi^2$, which is identical to the potential considered in \cite{Frenkel:2020ysx}.
 The main difference, however, is that there is now no free parameter ({\it i.e.}~$m^2$ is not adjustable at will, rather it is completely fixed by the supergravity theory).
 For our example, the mass matrix around the UV-extremum corresponds to two relevant operators.
 Therefore, any UV-deformation will induce an RG-flow much like the ones considered in \cite{Frenkel:2020ysx}.
 The mass matrix around the IR-extremum, on the other hand, corresponds to one relevant and one irrelevant deformation and there is no further truncation in which only the relevant deformation can be turned on.
-Thus, once the IR-CFT is reached, there can no longer be a further flow.
-For a detailed account of the dimension of operators, see Appendix \ref{Appendix:relevant}.
+Thus, once the IR-CFT is reached, there can no longer be a further flow.\footnote{This statement is strictly true for the supersymmetric flows with the two-scalar truncation of the full supergravity potential.
+Relaxing this will allow one to construct much richer possibilities which are outside the scope of the current work.
+We thank Nikolay Bobev for raising this point to us.} For a detailed account of the dimension of operators, see Appendix \ref{Appendix:relevant}.